heathsc/gemBS/README.md

-GEMBS
+gemBS
 =====

-GEMBS is a high performance bioinformatic pipeline designed for highthroughput analysis of DNA methylation data from whole genome bisulfites sequencing data (WGBS).
+gemBS is a high performance bioinformatic pipeline designed for highthroughput analysis of DNA methylation data from whole genome bisulfites sequencing data (WGBS).
 It implements GEM3, a high performance read aligner and bs_call, a variant and methyation caller specifically for bisulfite sequencing data.